 A tie in the final Heal Point standings will be resolved by each standing committee for its sport.
 The resolution may vary from committee to committee but will have some variation of using head-to-head competition, a coin toss, or a lottery to determine seeding placement, and/or a play-off game if to determine tournament participation.

 The Heal Point System is used in Baseball, Basketball, Field Hockey, Ice Hockey, Lacrosse, Softball, Soccer, Tennis, and Volleyball.
-For the 2011-2012 school year, 67% of the teams will qualify for postseason.
+Sixty-seven percent (67%) of the teams will qualify for postseason, rounding up to the nearest whole number.